gustavobremo/DLmorphometric-unmixing3D/README.md

 The [Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.git) repository was used for the trainings.
 This framework can be run on Linux or Mac OS using Python 3 and either a CPU or an NVIDIA GPU with CUDA CuDNN.
 To train a model, the pix2pix includes several parameter settings that can be changed for training.

 ### Training and testing examples
 The **DataGenerator.py** creates folders with the foldername required by the pix2pix.
+The subfolders of training data of the pix2pix must be names "train" and "test".
 To load the training or testing data, a path to the generated dataset folder must be specified for the -—dataroot option.
 The following are examples of training and testing bash scripts:

 </div>